Gerald McCann: Biography

-Born in the Greenville section of Jersey City on March 20, 1950, he served as mayor from 1981 to 1985 and again from 1989 to 1992.
-In 1992, "He was indicted for mail fraud, bank fraud, tax evasion, making false statements to the IRS, and failure to file his taxes."
+Born in the Greenville section of Jersey City on March 20, 1950, he served as mayor from 1981 to 1985, and again from 1989 to 1992.
+In 1992, he was indicted for mail fraud, bank fraud, tax evasion, making false statements to the IRS, and failure to file taxes.
 The prosecutor was then–United States Attorney Michael Chertoff.
-McCann said of the lead prosecutor, "It will become obvious that they were insane to bring this case in the first place.
-And we are going to send Mr. Chertoff back to preparing wills.
-Maybe I can find him a job driving a sanitation truck in Jersey City."
+McCann said of the lead prosecutor, "It will become obvious that they were insane to bring this case in the first place; we are going to send Mr. Chertoff back to preparing wills.
+Maybe I can find him a job driving sanitation trucks in Jersey City."
 McCann was convicted on 15 of 16 counts.
 He spent two years in federal prison.

-As a convicted felon, McCann was barred from running for political office again.
+As a convicted felon, McCann was barred from running for political office again; after local City Council President Marilyn Roman served for four months, and the next local politician in line, local councilman Joseph Rakowski, served through the summer, he was later replaced by Bret Schundler, Jersey City's first registered Republican mayor since 1917, who would go on to win two full terms in office (1993-2001).

 In February, 2010, McCann was hired as an inspector for the city's incinerator authority.